camunda/camunda-docs-manual/content/webapps/cockpit/batch/batch-operation.md

 You can copy a link to the current search query to your clipboard by clicking on the <button class="btn btn-xs"><i class="glyphicon glyphicon-link"></i></button> button and you can save search queries to your local browser storage by clicking on the <button class="btn btn-xs"><i class="glyphicon glyphicon-floppy-disk"></i></button> button and inserting a name in the drop down menu that appears.
 You can then retrieve the search query by clicking on the <button class="btn btn-xs"><i class="glyphicon glyphicon-floppy-disk"></i></button> button and selecting the chosen name in the drop down menu.

 Please note that
-some operations can only be executed on running process instances, while others can only be executed on finished process instances.
+some operations can only be executed on running instances, while others can only be executed on finished instances.
 You will see an appropriate notice once the operation type is selected.

 Navigation to the next step is disabled as long as all required data to perform the operation is not filled out.